jthomas845/auto-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## I’m Jarius Thomas, a developer, engineer, and problem solver.

+      ###### I was born and raised in New York, attended WPI in Worcester, MA,
+      and right now I'm based in Boston.

+      ###### I’m currently a free agent, looking for the next company or client
+      I can work with.

+      ###### I'm open to working remotely OR on-site, in the Boston metro or
+      anywhere in the US. (preferably the East Coast!)

-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      ###### When I’m not coding, writing or working, I play music and create
+      digital art.

     media:
       type: ImageBlock
-      url: /images/_7R24360.jpg
+      url: /images/jarius 1.jpg
       altText: Hero image
     styles:
       self: